Delaware River and Lancaster Railroad

-The Delaware River and Lancaster Railroad, known locally as the Sowbelly Railroad, was a short-lived rail line along French Creek between Kimberton and St. Peters in Chester County, Pennsylvania.
+The Delaware River and Lancaster Railroad, known locally as the Sowbelly Railroad and sometimes called the Delaware River, Phoenixville and Lancaster Railroad, was a short-lived rail line along French Creek between Kimberton and St. Peters in Chester County, Pennsylvania.

 Planned interstate line

 The railroad was originally chartered on March 24, 1868, to run from a railroad bridge crossing the Delaware River at Point Pleasant, Pennsylvania, via Phoenixville, Pennsylvania to Lancaster, Pennsylvania, as part of a more direct route between New York City and Lancaster.
 The charter required the railroad to begin construction within two years of the passage of the act.
 A supplemental act of February 10, 1870 extended that time by a further three years.
 The company was not organized until October 12, 1871.
 It received a charter supplement on April 4, 1872, relieving it of the need to pass through Phoenixville.
 A token amount of work to preserve the company's charter was done in the winter of 1872–3, when George W. Crane graded about 600 yards of the line on the Christian Mast farm, on the Chester-Berks county border west of Springfield (Elverson).
 A contract with Bush & Co., of New York, was made in 1875, but no work was carried out under it.
 The depressed conditions after the Panic of 1873 were not favorable to speculative railroad projects.
 By 1883, the railroad was still unbuilt; the building contractor refused to construct it until all of the proposed right of way had been secured.
 Not for another five years was sufficient money raised (and then only enough for a line extending from Phoenixville to Saint Peters, and possibly from there to Lancaster).